outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - given the position between these causal factors, which causal patterns are likeliest?
     - "given that a species occupies an interim position between evolution, efficiency, time, and environment, what is the likeliest causal shape linking a species with its environment?"
       - for more evolved organisms, this is a network causal shape, though species with less developed cognitive ability may have simple or uni-directional shapes with environment
-    - "what is the function linking these variables, given these functions linking other adjacent generating variables/functions further up/down the causal shape (stack/line/tree/network)"
+    - "what is the function linking these variables, given these functions linking other adjacent generating variables/functions further up/down the causal shape"

   V. Type stack
     - given a known type stack progression, what is the likeliest position or extension of that stack?